meine-stadt-transparent/meine-stadt-transparent/readme.md

 ### pygobject (gi) and liboparl

 This is currently only required to use the importer.
-You can step it if you don't use the importer.
+You can skip it if you don't use the importer.

-GObject needs to be installed system-wide.
+pygobject needs to be installed system-wide and only works with the system python.
+If you have any better solution for using a vala library in python we would be extremely happy to use it.

  -  Debian/Ubuntu:
     ```bash